SwissArmyWrench/johnnybgoode/docs/GOALPOSTS.md

 - [x] ~~Integrate env variables for Johnny Decimal top level path~~ Setup standard location for config file on various systems
 - [x] Integrate customization YAML file

-Notes:
-Goals for testing on major shells and platforms have been tabled for the time being.
-Since the additional shell scripting required is simple and would not affect version numbers.
-It has been tested on Windows and Linux and the UNIX underpinnings of MacOS should pose no problem.

 ## Goals for Later Versions

 - Jump to area or category folder